-Agent; Client: In order to improve execution robustness, MySQL Cluster Manager now fails any commands that reconfigure a cluster with the message ERROR 5027 Unable to perform command due to utility <proc_name> with pid <ospid> on <host> if any utility process (for example, mysql_upgrade, mysql_install_db, or ndb_restore) that was started by a previous command is still remaining (running or hung) on any host when the command is issued.
+Agent; Client: In order to improve execution robustness, MySQL Cluster Manager now fails any commands that reconfigure a cluster with the message ERROR 5027 Unable to perform command due to utility <proc_name> with pid <ospid> on <host> if any utility process (for example, mysql_upgrade, mysql_install_db, or ndb_restore) that was started by a previous command still remained (running or hung) on any host when the command was issued.
 (Bug #18966650)

 Some options in the

 !includedirstatements for including settings from other files were ignored